-Anyone who runs an WooCommerce online store knows that more traffic usually means more sales.
+Anyone who runs an online store at WooCommerce knows that more traffic usually means more sales.
 Generating traffic is therefore at the top of the to-do list for many store operators.
-The best organic way to generate more traffic is search engine optimization (SEO).
-In this article we explain how WooCommerce SEO 2023 works.
+The best organic way to increase traffic is search engine optimization (SEO).
+In this article, we explain how WooCommerce SEO 2024 works in particular.

 Only what is found can be bought.
-But between algorithms, denglish terms and Google updates, it's not necessarily easy to find the right strategy.
+But between algorithms, special language terms and Google updates, it's not necessarily easy to find the right strategy.
 So what does SEO for online stores depend on?
-And how do you implement it in WooCommerce ?
+And how do you implement it in WooCommerce?
 We list the eight most important measures, from the right product description to loading speed.

 How does SEO work?